TeamJM/journeymap-tools/README.md

 # Setting Up

 We provide a standalone JAR download, and an installer for Windows.
-Please note that whichever method you pick, you will need to have **Java 11 or later** installed.
+Please note that if you pick the standalone JAR, you will need to have **Java 11 or later** installed.

+**This toolkit only supports 64-bit systems!**

 ## Installer (Windows only)

+This installer contains a copy of the Java runtime, so you don't need to install it yourself.

 1. Head to the [releases page](releases) and download the installer for the latest version.
 2. Run the installer.
 If Microsoft SmartScreen pops up, click on the `More Info` link, and then the